Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 In 1785, two unmarried Brasseur sisters, one of them already in her middle age, came to Louisiana from France on La Bergère, the second of the Seven Ships.
 They followed the majority of their fellow passengers to upper Bayou Lafourche:

-Marie Brasseur, age 37 when she crossed, married Olivier, son of fellow Acadian Jean Trahan and widower of Élisabeth Lejeune, at Lafourche in January 1788.
+Marie Brasseur, age 37, married Olivier, son of fellow Acadian Jean Trahan and widower of Élisabeth Lejeune, at Lafourche in January 1788.
 Olivier also had crossed on La Bergère.
 They remained on the upper bayou.
 Marie did not give him any more children.

-Osite, Marie's younger sister, age 24 when she crossed, lived with her older sister and her brother-in-law and did not marry.
+Osite, Marie's younger sister, age 24, lived with her older sister and her brother-in-law and did not marry.
 Osite died at Assumption in February 1799, in her late 30s.

 ~